 Brian C. Roche is one of the founding partners of Roche Pia LLC.
 His practice focuses on copyright, trademark, covenant not to compete and trade secret actions, as well as complex commercial litigation at both the state and federal level.
-He regularly counsels clients with respect to the best practices for protecting their intellectual property from piracy, counterfeiting and computer crimes threats.
-Brian also regularly counsels small business clients with respect to a variety of issues, including licensing, manufacturing and distributor agreements.
+He regularly counsels clients with respect to the best practices for protecting their intellectual property from piracy, counterfeiting and computer crime threats.
+Brian also regularly counsels small business clients with respect to a variety of issues, including licensing, manufacturing, and distributor agreements.

 Prior to founding Roche Pia LLC, Brian was a partner in a large Connecticut law firm and the chair of that firm’s Internet Piracy & Computer Crimes Section.